Bira/octopus-carnival/_drafts/lphr-scene-06.md

 reaction.

 So there our heroes are, walking along the street and trying not to stand out.
 There are some other people about but not too many.
-Arthur is carrying two boxes, Urist is carrying one.
-The guards have just finished harassins some other pedestrian for a bribe.
+Arcturus is carrying two boxes, Urist is carrying one.
+The guards have just finished harassing some other pedestrian for a bribe.
 They spot our heroes and decide to harass them next.

 They're very cocky, thiking that these strangers look like troublemakers and that they're either going to be a nice bust or they'll pay handsomely to go on